VJAI/Waiter/README.md

 </style>
 ```

-2) Copy everything from *waiter.js* and drop it in a &lt;script&gt; element that should be the first child of the &lt;body&gt;.
+2) Copy everything from *waiter.js* and drop it inline with &lt;script&gt; element and it should be the first child of the &lt;body&gt;.

 ```html
 <body>